weapp-socketio/weapp.socket.io/README.md

 Full feature socket.io style implemented (polling & websocket), based-on `socket.io@2.0` version

 > Note: weapp's http request not support binary, so you can't transport binary data use polling.
+> Not support multiple connection for now, please wait next version :)

 ## How to use